 Andrew specialises in contemporary art.
 He has won UK awards for his work, moving across full-time academic and museums roles since the 1990s.
-He works in two main directions - Scottish art since 1945 and on art, ecology and the environment.
+He works in two main areas - Scottish art since 1945, and on art, ecology and the environment.

 After years working on art/science/medicine/animal studies topics, his research has moved firmly towards an ecological focus, most recently culminating in a new monograph - The Ecological Eye.
 Assembling an Ecocritical Art History (Manchester UP, 2019).
-Connected to this work, he is on the steering group of the Edinburgh Environmental Humanities Network, a vibrant community of academics working on environment and climate issues.
+Connected to this work, he is part of the Edinburgh Environmental Humanities Network, a vibrant community of academics working on environment and climate issues.

 Andrew also works closely with art practice (from collaboration, commissioning and writing).
 He has been a long-time collaborator with artist Ilana Halperin, and worked closely with artists such as Christine Borland, Alan Davie, Giuseppe Penone, Gillian Wearing, Cornelia Parker and Mona Hatoum.
 In 2016 he co-curated the exhibition The Scottish Endarkenment.
 Art and Unreason from 1945 to the Present (with new work by Georgia Horgan, Louise Hopkins and Beagles & Ramsay).
 The exhibition featured in The Guardian's top ten UK exhibitions of the year.
 Previous books include Contemporary Sculpture in Scotland (1999) and Stefan Gec (2002).